darkLoki3/darkLoki3/README.md

 ### Actually I am returning to study tecnology and programming, after more than 10 years, because of that the study is going in a slow pace as consequence of my busy schedule.
 I am self learner than sometimes I can stop updating this github.

-### Last year some changes happenned irl, because of work was made a request for learning more about programming.
+### in 2019 some changes happenned irl, because of work was made a request for learning more about programming.

 ### Tools and Technologies